 - Credit limit increase is done without asking the consumer for additional deposit

 - Secured credit cards are the easiest and fastest way of establishing and re-establishing credit

 - For consumers with no credit scores or no credit, getting secured credit cards will instantly give them a credit score

 - Consumers with low credit scores due to no active credit trade lines can expect a 10 to 20 point jump on their credit scores for every secured credit card they get

 Three secured credit cards is highly recommended for maximum credit score optimization.

 Negative Impact Of Credit Card Balance On Credit Scores

-If you have a high credit card balance it has a negative impact on your credit scores.
-If you have credit card balances maxed out, it will plummet your credit scores.
-If you want to maximize your credit scores, you need to keep your credit card balance under 20% of your available credit card limit.
-On the flip side, having a zero credit card balance will also have a negative impact on your credit scores.
-If you need to optimize your credit scores, you need to have at least a $10 dollar credit card balance and not a zero credit card balance.
+Consumers high credit card balance will have negative impact on their credit scores.
+If consumer has credit card balances maxed out, it will plummet their credit scores.
+Consumers who want to maximize their credit scores, they need to keep their credit card balance under 10% of the available credit card limit.
+On the flip side, having a zero credit card balance will also have a negative impact on credit scores.
+To optimize credit scores, consumers need to have at least a $10 dollar credit card balance and not a zero credit card balance.